Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 \paragraph{Algorithm}

-Algorithm~\ref{al:afs:greedy-replacement} outlines \emph{Greedy Replacement Search}.
+Algorithm~\ref{al:afs:greedy-replacement} outlines \emph{Greedy Replacement}.
+It retains a fixed subset of features in each alternative while iteratively replacing the remaining ones.
 We start by sorting the features decreasingly based on their qualities~$q_j$ (Line~\ref{al:afs:greedy-replacement:line:sorting}).
 For a fixed feature-set size~$k$, a dissimilarity threshold~$\tau$, and using the Dice dissimilarity (cf.~Equation~\ref{eq:afs:dice}), one subset with $\lfloor (1 - \tau) \cdot k \rfloor$~features can be contained in all alternatives without violating the dissimilarity threshold (cf.~Equation~\ref{eq:afs:dice-rearranged-equal-size}).
-Thus, our algorithms indeed selects the $\lfloor (1 - \tau) \cdot k \rfloor$~features with highest quality in each alternative~$s^{(\cdot)}$ (Lines~\ref{al:afs:greedy-replacement:line:common-features-start}--\ref{al:afs:greedy-replacement:line:common-features-end}).
+Thus, our algorithm indeed selects the $\lfloor (1 - \tau) \cdot k \rfloor$~features with highest quality in each alternative~$s^{(\cdot)}$ (Lines~\ref{al:afs:greedy-replacement:line:common-features-start}--\ref{al:afs:greedy-replacement:line:common-features-end}).
 We fill the remaining spots in the sets by iterating over the alternatives and remaining features (Lines~\ref{al:afs:greedy-replacement:line:disjoint-features-start}--\ref{al:afs:greedy-replacement:line:disjoint-features-end}).
 For each alternative, we select the $\lceil \tau \cdot k \rceil$~highest-quality features not used in any prior alternative, thereby satisfying the dissimilarity threshold.
-We continue this procedure until we reach the desired number of alternatives~$a$ or until there are not enough unused features to form further alternatives (Line~\ref{al:afs:greedy-replacement:line:stop}). \begin{example}[Algorithm of \emph{Greedy Replacement Search}] With $n=10$ features, feature-set size~$k=5$, and $\tau=0.4$, each feature set must differ by $\lceil \tau \cdot k \rceil = 2$ features from the other feature sets.
+We continue this procedure until we reach the desired number of alternatives~$a$ or until there are not enough unused features to form further alternatives (Line~\ref{al:afs:greedy-replacement:line:stop}). \begin{example}[Algorithm of \emph{Greedy Replacement}] With $n=10$ features, feature-set size~$k=5$, and $\tau=0.4$, each feature set must differ by $\lceil \tau \cdot k \rceil = 2$ features from the other feature sets.
 The original feature set~$s^{(0)}$ consists of the top $k=5$ features regarding quality~$q_j$.
 The first alternative~$s^{(1)}$ consists of the top $\lfloor (1 - \tau) \cdot k \rfloor = 3$ features plus the sixth- and seventh-best feature.
 The second alternative~$s^{(2)}$ consists of the top three features plus the eighth- and ninth-best one.
-The algorithm cannot continue beyond $i=2$ since there are not enough unused features to form further alternatives in the same manner. \end{example} In general, $i$-th alternative consists of the top $\lfloor (1 - \tau) \cdot k \rfloor$ features plus the features $k + (i-1) \cdot \lceil \tau \cdot k \rceil + 1$ to $k + i \cdot \lceil \tau \cdot k \rceil$ in descending quality order.
+The algorithm cannot continue beyond $l=2$ since there are not enough unused features to form further alternatives in the same manner. \end{example} In general, the $l$-th alternative consists of the top $\lfloor (1 - \tau) \cdot k \rfloor$ features plus the features $k + (l-1) \cdot \lceil \tau \cdot k \rceil + 1$ to $k + l \cdot \lceil \tau \cdot k \rceil$ in descending quality order.